Germany's Next Topmodel season 8: Controversy

 Episode 8 ended with a cliffhanger, but the fate of the bottom two was "accidentally" revealed on the official website of ProSieben two days before the broadcasting of episode 9.
 Another faux pas happened during Episode 9.
 The remaining girls competed for an Opel commercial but before the winner of that was revealed, the spot has already been shown on television.

 In Episode 13, the 'top 3' for the live finale were going to be selected, but before the episode aired, it was revealed online and in badly edited episode promos that four girls actually made it through, and Anna Maria was eliminated.
 As a result, the cycle has come under heavy criticism from many viewers due to the mishaps in editing, fan favorites being eliminated, and the season's ardent focus on quarrels amongst its contestants.

 During the live finale, topless FEMEN activists led by Zana Ramadani stormed the stage calling the show "Heidi's Horror Picture Show".

 Post Topmodel Career

 Contestant Carolin Sünderhauf proved to be the most successful model from the season, booking fashion spreads for Oyster, Elle South Africa, Superpaper, Marie Claire Australia, Elle Sweden, Cosmopolitan Germany, Grazia Germany, L'Officiel Paris, Glamour UK & Teen Vogue.
-Lookbooks for Altuzarra, Zara & Espirit.
+Lookbooks for Altuzarra, Zara & Esprit.
 And Runway shows for Sonia Rykiel, Malene Birger, Brock Collection, Self Portrait and Junya Watanabe.
 And did a spreads and was on the covers of Gloria, Coco Indie & Annabelle Magazine.